The Evolution of Religiosity and Human Coalitional Psychology

 See the syllabus (updated 8-09-2009) for the exact reading schedule (subject to further revision).

 Please read these first two papers before our first class:

 (1) Boyer, Pascal.
 2003.
 Religious thought and behaviour as by-products of brain function.
 TRENDS in Cognitive Science 7 (3) 119-124.

-(2) Animal Behavior - From Encyclopedia Britannica Online, authored by two top Cornell University behavioral ecologists, Tom Seeley and Paul W. Sherman; very helpful background for the course and an excellent read! (html version).
+(2) Animal Behavior - A brand new entry in Encyclopedia Britannica Online by two top Cornell University behavioral ecologists, Tom Seeley and Paul W. Sherman; very helpful background for the course and an excellent read! (html version).